 The harmony between these nations after being a diverse society could be the impact of the same civilization we shared.
 The commonality of language, culture, and civil to civil relations have shadowed the diversity in the region.

 West has accused some of the South Asian nations as the fertile land for terrorism and the 9/11 attack of USA certified that.
 With the mission of “War on Terror”, USA along with NATO enters Afghanistan to find the Al-Qaida supreme, Bin Laden.
-It took them almost a decade to find him but during those years the characteristic of South Asia was been defined and re-defined as the land of terrorism.
+It took them almost a decade to find him but during those years the characteristic of South Asia has been defined and re-defined as the land of terrorism.
 It makes everyone a difficult task to find Bin Laden due to the horizontal model of the functioning of A-Qaida.
 The incident of 9/11 has a global impact and if we perceived the event as per USA claim it can be considered as an attack from the organization which was based on Afghanistan, historically.
 So if that kind of organization were functioning and impacting in the global scale we can imagine the situation of South Asia.

 There are hundreds of terrorist groups currently active in the South Asian country.
 Some of them demand their domestic role and the position in governance, some of them demand free Kashmir and some of them have no any intention than to harm humanity.
 Due to the proximity between states of South Asia, I believe that if the terrorist organizations are active domestically, they will make a global impact in long run.
 For instance, in the name of equality the minority, Tamil community, of Sri Lanka start a combat revolution against the government.
 It took 33 years and took so many casualties which include large numbers of civilians, Tamil Tiger’s militants, Sri Lankan armies and Indian Armies.
 Terrorism shaped relations between India and Sri Lanka is often considered as the “Relation of Love and Hate”.
 Tamil minorities, who were Indians previously and taken to Sri Lanka by British Empire as a tea worker, get a huge support from India on their starting days of the revolution but when India decided to send Indian Peace Keeping Force (IPKF) to Sri Lanka the relation of love turned out to hate.
 Unknowingly, the revolution of Sri Lanka started impacting Tamil Nadu and later on the ex-prime minister of India, Rajiv Gandhi, was assassinated by the suicide bomber of Tamil Tiger.
-The domestic revolution turned out to be a revolution which grabbed the attention of the world, caused casualties from India and at last changed the course of the relations of India and Sri Lanka.
+The domestic revolution turned out to be a revolution which grabbed the attention of the world, caused casualties from India and at last changed the course of the relations between India and Sri Lanka.

 Similarly, Maoist guerilla war of Nepal has impacted India massively.
 A similar approach has been initiated by Indian side in this conflict as well.
 But strategically India has maintained the relations with Nepal and with Maoist, love to love.
 Otherwise, former Military Secretary to the Royal Palace Bibek Kumar Shah has disclosed in his book that the army knew about India’s patronage of the Maoists.
 Shah has recounted an incident involving an inspector of the Armed Police Force back from commando training in Chakrata, Dehradun, who submitted a report claiming that the Maoists had been trained in the same location a month earlier.
 India has managed to land safely the issue of Maoist in Nepalese context and they have played a vital role in establishing a peace and bring guerilla in government.
 But as the impact of Maoist way of revolution and the ideology followed by them, India now is suffering from a movement named Naxalism in the region of North India and that movement is threatening the national security of India.